abogdanova/SwarmGE/README.md

 (single core evaluation) or in parallel (multi core evaluation).
 Multicore evaluation can be activated with the flag:

-"--multicore"
+    --multicore

 Additionally, the number of processor cores used for multicore evaluation can be controlled with the flag:

-"--cores [INT]"
+    --cores [INT]

 where [INT] is an integer which specifies the number of cores used for fitness evaluations.
 The default value is to use all available cores.

-NOTE that multicore evaluations may not necessarily improve computational runtime for small problems as a certain overhead is necessary to run the multicore evaluation process.
+*NOTE that multicore evaluations may not necessarily improve computational runtime for small problems as a certain overhead is necessary to run the multicore evaluation process.*

-NOTE also that for smaller problems fitness evaluations may not necessarily present a bottleneck in terms of computational run-time.
+*NOTE also that for smaller problems fitness evaluations may not necessarily present a bottleneck in terms of computational run-time.
 It is advised to use a python profiler to ascertain whether or not fitness evaluations present such a bottleneck.
-If this is the case, multicore evaluation  may improve the run-time of a single evolutionary run.
+If this is the case, multicore evaluation  may improve the run-time of a single evolutionary run.*

-NOTE also that when running batches of multiple experiments, it will always be faster to run multiple single-core experiments in parallel, rather than multiple multi-core experiments in series.
+*NOTE also that when running batches of multiple experiments, it will always be faster to run multiple single-core experiments in parallel, rather than multiple multi-core experiments in series.*

 ###Caching
 Caching is provided in PonyGE2 to save on fitness evaluations